erebboah/mirna_pipeline/README.md

 3. Once you have the reference files, run STAR in genomeGenerate mode: `sbatch make_ref.sh`

 ### Trim and map reads
-1. Run cutadapt to trim adapters and STAR to map.
+Run cutadapt to trim adapters and STAR to map.
 Specify genome, e.g. for human: `sbatch trim_map.sh GRCh38`.
 For mouse: `sbatch trim_map.sh mm10`.
 Inputs should have been generated in previous steps.
 You need:
    - Demultiplexed and gzipped fastqs in `fastq`
-   - STAR reference folder, e.g. `ref/mm10` or `ref/hg38`
+   - STAR reference directory, e.g. `ref/mm10` or `ref/hg38`
    - samplesheet.csv in `scripts`

-2. Each sample will get its own output directory, named the same as the sample ID.
-Within sample output, there's `cutadapt` and `star` directories containing intermediate files.
-The actual microRNA quantifications are in `counts` (e.g. `/pub/erebboah/mirna_pipeline/counts`).
+Each sample will get its own output directory, named the same as the sample ID, e.g. `ENC4_453_NM`.
+Within the sample directory, there's `cutadapt` and `star` directories containing intermediate files.
+The actual microRNA quantifications are in the main counts directory `counts` (e.g. `/pub/erebboah/mirna_pipeline/counts`).

 ## Downstream analysis